racoelhosilva/leetCode/README.md

 - **[NeetCode 150](https://neetcode.io/practice)**: a collection of 150 problems divided by topics with detailed video explanations and implementation examples in various programming languages
 - **[Grind 75](https://www.techinterviewhandbook.org/grind75?weeks=28&hours=40)**: a collection of 75 problems ordered by difficulty.
 The website also provides a good way to schedule and track the progress of these exercises

+#### Organization

+- **[Custom Scripts](https://github.com/racoelhosilva/scripts)**: a collection of my custom scripts (made in Bash).
+These include, among others, scripts for creating the folder structure, creating new files with headers and archiving them accordingly